thedigicraft/Atom.CMS/README.md

 ## News

+### 5-14-2014
+We had taken a break from recording but we are back.
+I just updated the video list below to include all current videos up to video #72.
+Thanks for watching!

+### Old News...
 We have started our AtomCMS new series title Developing A Dynamic Website 2014.
 This [YouTube playlist] (http://www.youtube.com/playlist?list=PLAkMqlQoeMeiwvNWpe3mhgQxAa1jiGwmt) has all of the videos that have been created to date.